sik-flow/sik-flow.github.io/_projects/2021-05-31-Mean_Encoding.md

 This makes the dataset wide, as we went from having 2 columns to 4 columns.
 Another approach is using mean-encoding.
-This takes the conditional probability for each category $ \Pr( class | category )  $ and replaces the category with that probability.
+This takes the conditional probability for each category and replaces the category with that probability.
 An example is below

 ```python